Lafolie/love-arceus/README.md

 - Height/Weight are stored using the metric system
 - Height Classes are stored as a string (under the *size* attribute), Weight is not stored as it is easily calculated
 - Additional information has been added (dex numbers, generation introduced, formes list)
+- Gender ratios are stored as the Male percentage only

 ### Pokédex Move Lists
 - Level Up Moves are stored without the Move's Type